deepestblue/sampradaya/README.md

 * Single substitution look-up table for the previous state machine.

 * Indic state machine to move ē and ai vowel markers to before the glyph.
     The goal is to shift the ē and ai markers leftwards, before the previous consonant cluster.
-As above, a consonant cluster is `A*BC*`, with the above definitions of Classes `A`, `B`, and `C`.
+As above, a consonant cluster is `A?BC*`, with the above definitions of Classes `A`, `B`, and `C`.
     To achieve this, we keep marking every Class `B` glyph as the first, in case it turns out be succeeded by a `C*` and then an ē or an ai vowel marker.
 If, indeed that happens, we simply replace `xD` with `Dx`.

 ### TODO: